High Availability Setup

 - Features: ACID compliance, notifications via LISTEN/NOTIFY

-- Requirements: PostgreSQL database accessible by all ACP instances
+- Requirements: PostgreSQL database accessible by all ACP replicas

 Configuration Examples